 Fax: (602) 242-1445

-Upon receipt of a written request and payment of the applicable fee for public information, Board staff can prepare the documents for mailing or to be picked up Monday through Friday from 8:00 am to 5:00 pm.
+Upon receipt of a written request and payment of the applicable fee for public information, Board staff can prepare the documents for mailing or to be picked up Monday through Friday from 8:00 am to 5:00 pm at the Board's office.

 In addition to what is available on this site, written verification of an individual’s license status may be obtained.
 This information includes the licensee’s name and address; license status; date the license was issued, information on complaints that have resulted in discipline and complaints resulting in issuance of non-disciplinary letters of concern or non-disciplinary continuing education within the last five years.
 Dismissed, terminated and pending complaints are not available to the public.